GoLangWebSDK/rest/README.md

 }

 ```
-Use custom routing and metods by using 'Run() Controller' method where you can specify your own routing and handlers and overwrite the default methods as well.
+Use custom routing and methods by using 'Run() Controller' to specify custom routes, handlers and overwrite the default handlers.

 ```go